Healthdirect Free Australian health advice you can count on.

 This means that you could get a negative result despite having HIV (known as a 'false negative').
 You may need more than one test over time to know for sure whether you have HIV.

-It is important to practice safe sex and use safe injecting practices while waiting for your test results.
-Maintaining these practices after testing, even if you get a negative result, will reduce your risk of future exposure and infection.
+It is important to practise safe sex and use safe injecting practices while waiting for your test results.
+These practices help protect you from infection, even if you get a negative result.

 HIV is a nationally notifiable disease.
-This means that your doctor must tell the Department of Health if you're diagnosed with HIV.
-The Department needs to monitor and track all cases of HIV in order to identify outbreaks and improve healthcare responses.
+This means that your doctor must tell the government if you are diagnosed with HIV.
+The government needs to monitor and track all cases of HIV in order to identify outbreaks and improve healthcare responses.

 How is HIV treated?